 Is your house a mess?
-We’ve all been there… overwhelmed and stressed by a messy house that only seems to get worse with time.
+We’ve all been there… overwhelmed and stressed by a messy house that only seems to worsen with time.
 If that sounds anything like your situation, don’t worry.
-After reading this article you will have all the tools you need to clean and declutter your home.
+After reading this article, you will have all the necessary tools to clean and declutter your home.

 Why is my house always a mess?